 Established in 1979, the vision was to make future Australia Day celebrations 'truly national and Australia-wide'.
 Today the Australian of the Year Awards recognise outstanding and inspirational Australians, who inspire us through their achievements and contributions.
 The four Award categories are:

 - Australian of the Year

 - Senior Australian of the Year (60 years and over)

 - Young Australian of the Year (16 to 30 years)

 Qantas is the Official Airline for the Australian of the Year Awards program.

-By placing foreign and local change in the Change for Good® envelopes on board Qantas flights, passengers have raised an astounding $28.5 million to support UNICEF's global health, child protection and education programs.
+By placing foreign and local change in the Change for Good® envelopes on board Qantas flights, passengers have raised over $30 million to support UNICEF's global health, child protection and education programs.

 Recently Qantas passengers have participated in 5 Fund; a campaign focused on increasing the awareness amongst Qantas domestic travellers that just five cents can make a world of difference to children around the world.

 Qantas and UNICEF would like to thank you for having an enduring impact on the lives of the world's most vulnerable children and their communities.

 The Australian Women's Weekly Qantas 'Women of the Future' Awards is a joint $150,000 scholarship fund recognising young female entrepreneurs, philanthropists, community workers, academics, scientists and business professionals.
 From all over the country, each winner showcases a project whose ultimate aim is to improve the lives of their fellow Australians.
 Qantas is proud to partner with The Australian Women's Weekly to invest in the futures of Australian women.
 Qantas is committed to supporting the achievements of women in our community and we congratulate the winners of this year's Women of the Future Awards.